u-Azathoth/IKnowThisWord/README.md

 # IKnowThisWord
-A platform for remembering and revisioning words.
+A platform for remembering your words.